Skip to main content

 This step is often overlooked when changes are made.
 Yet others often have valuable perspectives on areas that can be streamlined or improved.

-7. Define Clear Processes
+7. Document Clear Workflows

 Work with stakeholders to clearly define the steps involved in each workflow, including the roles and responsibilities of team members.
 Document new processes in a way that is easy to understand and accessible to everyone involved.